 These security measures are meant to help customers feel comfortable leaving their assets with them.

-Fintrac, Canada’s financial regulatory institution, oversees and ensures that Coinberry’s products conform to Canadian rules and customer protections.
+Fintrac, Canada’s financial regulatory institution, oversees and ensures that Coinberry’s products conform to Canadian rules and customer protections and has registered Coinberry as a Money Service Business (MSB).
 New crypto-coins might be rare with such regulatory oversight, but customers know that Fintrac reviews all new products for consumer safety and security, which limits their risk exposure.

 Coinberry’s use of cold storage guarantees no direct link to the source of possible internet hacks, and that its only accessible through secure channels.
 Customer accounts are at less risk than if they were in hackable hot wallets.